Chapter 9 : Love rule #9

 “Merlin, Mrs Weasley.
 I’m so sorry we didn’t think to tell you sooner.
 I mean, I knew she was getting thin, but I didn’t realise how much.”
 That was Callie.
 Who were they talking about?

 “I’m so worried about her.
 Did you know she has a boyfriend?
+Well, had a boyfriend.
 And her and Scorpius are friends?
 She’s changed so much this year.”
 Sophie.

 “It’s okay, girls.
 I’ll have a chat to her later on.
 For now, maybe just let her sleep?
 There’s a games room upstairs if you get bored, and a few good muggle restaurants around.”
 That was Mum.